MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockDescription.md

 # Block Documentation - Block Description

-The block `"description"` is a section inside the `"minecraft:block"` section of a custom block's behavior pack JSON file that contains a list of characteristics of a block that are applicable to all permutations of the block.
+The block `"description"` lives inside the `"minecraft:block"` section of a custom block's behavior pack JSON file, and contains a list of block characteristics that are applicable to all permutations of the block.
 The description MUST contain an identifier to identify the block by; the other fields are optional.

 ## Parameters